 This module is designed to provide a historical overview of the events that brought research ethics to the forefront.
 An in depth examination at the ethics violations that have occurred and the resulting actions will be discussed.

 CAREB’s Community-Based Participatory Research (CBPR) module explains the purpose, importance and benefits of CBPR in Canada.
 The module includes an outline of the implications CBPR may have for both research ethics boards and researchers and discusses alternative perspectives to ethical dilemmas in research.
 The module analyzes the application of CBPR in a real-life context via a case study and interoperates the links between CBPR and research ethics.
-STATUS: Active

 This module covers the fundamentals of research ethics including the western philosophical theoretical basis of their origins.